rspiewak47/FastSpeech2/README.md

 ![](./img/model.png)

 # Updates
+- 2021/8/20: Support for inference using text input file
 - 2021/7/8: Release the checkpoint and audio samples of a multi-speaker English TTS model trained on LibriTTS
 - 2021/2/26: Support English and Mandarin TTS
 - 2021/2/26: Support multi-speaker TTS (AISHELL-3 and LibriTTS)